jharnakhatun2/web-mcq_repo/README.md

-# Project Title :  WEB QZY MCQ
+# PROJECT TITLE :  WEB QZY MCQ

 " WEB QZY MCQ " is my 9th Assignment Project.
 To make this project, I used only React js application.
 It is a Quiz related Apps.